 (k) develop and implement change management strategies to enhance service delivery; and Review of Seniors and Disability Services including Hyde Retirement Village.
 Access and Inclusion Plan review completed and presented to Council.
-(I) initiate the development, implementation and review or effective policies.
-The following was adopted by Council this quarter: New Policy 1.23 - Underground Power Policy; New Policy 6.27 - Annual Performance Review - Chief Executive Officer Policy 6.14 - Purchasing Policy.
+(I) initiate the development, implementation and review of effective policies.
+New Policy 1.23 - Underground Power Policy; New Policy 6.27 - Annual Performance Review - Chief Executive Officer Policy 6.14 - Purchasing Policy.
 A number of amendments made, including the review date to Dec 2019.
 Activities in Thorough Fares Local Law - Out for public consultation.
 1.9 - Verge Treatment Policy and Verge Maintenance Policy - out for public consultation and a workshop is to be held on Sunday the 26/8/19 with Josh Byrne and Associates.